 The environmental impact of structural materials:

-Structural products are increasingly being scrutinized due to their potentially significant environmental impacts, including CO2 emissions during manufacturing and the embodied energy of materials.
+Structural products are increasingly being scrutinized due to their potentially significant environmental impacts, including CO2 emissions during manufacturing and the embodied energy of materials, also referred to as Embodied Carbon and Carbon Footprint.

 Manufacturers have different methods to mitigate these impacts, and all of these materials have complex life cycles.
 For a meaningful comparison, materials would need to be assessed as part of a lifecycle analysis (LCA) at a global level.
 An LCA considers the environmental impact of materials from cradle to grave.